 - Under-reporting rain accumulation: If your sensor is under-reporting rain accumulation, please feel free to contact us.

 - Not registering rain: SKY will pick up on light rain but trace amounts of precipitation are unlikely to be detected.
-First, try opening and closing the battery door to reboot the SKY unit.
+First, try opening and closing the battery door (or detach the solar panel accessory momentarily and reattach) to reboot the SKY unit.
 Check the SKY's sensor status in the Smart Weather app for a "Rain Failed" message: go to settings > station > choose your station > tap Status > scroll down to SKY's Sensor Status.
 If you read anything other than "OK", please contact us.

 - Incorrect UV readings: Check that nothing is obstructing the UV sensor at the top of the SKY device; leaves, ice, debris, shadows, etc. It takes a long time to calibrate the UV/solar radiation sensor as many cloudless days of measurement are needed to perform calibration routines.
 If you find any abnormalities with the sensor or notice your UV readings do not improve after a month or so, please contact us.